sh-navid/Archive.Learn.Javascript/README.md

 # JS Instructor
-***Disclaimer: The content of this repository is provided only for the purpose of teaching students and with an educational perspective.***
+***Disclaimer**: The content of this repository is provided only for the purpose of teaching students and with an educational perspective.*
 - ***Symbols***
     - **Headings**
         - ![](-/i.png) Teaching items are completed